-Cable plowing is another technology installation means that Loy Clark Pipeline uses to install underground infrastructure.
+Cable plowing is another technology installation means that Loy Clark Construction uses to install underground infrastructure.
 This technology, like horizontal directional drilling, has been around for a while, but has developed further in the recent past.

 How it works